-Nothing original here: “treat everybody in business and life how you would like to be treated”.
+- Treat everybody in business and life how you would like to be treated.

-To build several new, incredibly useful software tools for small business and SEO with even more impact than Bluechip Backlinks, Cloudboss.pro and Wayback Rebuilder while continuing to develop SEO Traffic Hacks for our awesome community there.
+To build several new, incredibly useful software tools for small business and SEO with even more impact than Bluechip Backlinks, Cloudboss.pro and Wayback Rebuilder while continuing to develop Monster Truck SEO for our awesome community there.

 How can I contact you Terry?

-You can email me on personal(at)terrykyle.net but be aware that I get a daily flood of emails so sometimes I’m slow catching up with them – nothing personal.
+You can email me on private(at)terrykyle.net but be aware that I get a daily flood of emails so sometimes I’m slow catching up with them – nothing personal.